DataDog/integrations-extras/algorithmia/README.md

 See [metadata.csv][6] for a list of metrics provided by this integration.

 Additional metrics can include any user-defined, inference-related metrics that are specified in Algorithmia by the algorithm developer.
+User-defined metrics will depend on your specific machine learning framework and use case, but might include values such as prediction probabilities from a regression model in scikit-learn, confidence scores from an image classifier in TensorFlow, or input data from incoming API requests.

 ### Service Checks